What’s the Best Email Marketing WordPress Plugin? 15 Tools to Choose From

 Icegram understands the risks that attracting organic traffic to your WordPress site carries.
 You have to deal with bounce rates and abandoned carts that keep your website from hitting its goals.

 Using Icegram, you can generate more signups to your email list than just using the annoying signup form on the sidebar or footer.

 There are 12 different types of forms to choose from – popup, floating bar, full-screen overlay, and more.
 You can use the different types together on the same page to increase your email subscribers.
 But beware: use only the best combination of subscription forms on your page to collect more signups successfully.

 Arguably the best feature of Icegram is its selection of 120+ ready-to-use campaigns such as lead magnets, special offers, yes/no CTA, and more.
 Choose one that fits your needs, so you don't have to start from scratch.

-Icegram has a free version with basic features like popups, action bars, basic retargeting rules, and others.
+Icegram has a free version with basic features like popups, action bars, basic retargeting rules, and others (but definitely check out our list of the best WordPress popup plugins available for more options).
 For the paid plan starting at $97/year for one site, you also get exit-intent and user behavior targeting, top 5 message/campaign stats, and more.